AxLabs/go-yubico-hsm-example/README.md

 go run main.go
 ```

-In summary, this is what `main.go` does:
+In summary, here's what `main.go` does:
-- List all objects (keys)
+- Lists all objects (keys)
-- Fetch the private key object (i.e., object identifier)
+- Fetches the private key object (i.e., object identifier)
-- Test whether the private key value can be fetched (nooooo! 😅)
+- Tests whether the private key value can be fetched (nooooo! 😅)
-- Fetch the public key object (i.e., object identifier)
+- Fetches the public key object (i.e., object identifier)
-- Prints the public key (hex and base64)
+- Prints the public key (in hex and base64)
-- Requests a signature to the HSM (using `data.txt`)
+- Requests a signature from the HSM (using `data.txt` file)
-- Prints the signature (hex and base64)
+- Prints the signature (in hex and base64)
 - Prints the curve based on the public key
 - Verifies the signature based on the public key ✅ 🥳

+> 🚨**IMPORTANT**🚨:
-> 🚨**IMPORTANT**🚨: DO NOT USE THIS CODE IN PRODUCTION.
-This is just an example and was done in the "quick and dirty" mode. 😅
+> DO NOT USE THIS CODE IN PRODUCTION.
+PLEASE.
+> This is just an example and was created in the "quick and dirty" mode. 😅

 ## TODOs

-- [ ] Clarify what's the best set-up in terms of auth key, audit key, and wrap key.
-Maybe a superior set-up is to have 3 keys with different roles.
+- [ ] Clarify the optimal setup in terms of auth key, audit key, and wrap key.
+A superior setup might involve having 3 keys with distinct roles.
-- [ ] Clarify what's the best way to set-up the wrap key and backups.
+- [ ] Determine the best approach for setting up the wrap key and managing backups.
-- [ ] Docker image with all the tools from yubihsm SDK
+- [ ] Create a Docker image containing all the tools from the YubiHSM SDK.

 ## Acknowledgements and References

-Some parts of this README were strongly based on the [user guide](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-quick-start.html) provided by Yubico.
-They have well-written docs, no doubts.
-However, by re-writing some steps -- which are already part of the docs, but in a scattered manner -- made me better digest and explain details more clearly.
-I hope that's also the case for you. 😉
+Parts of this README were heavily inspired and based on the [user guide](https://docs.yubico.com/hardware/yubihsm-2/hsm-2-user-guide/hsm2-quick-start.html) provided by Yubico.
+Their documentation is exceptionally well-written.
+Rewriting some of the steps, which are scattered throughout their documentation, helped me better understand and clarify the details.
+I hope it does the same for you. 😉

-Also, thanks for [AxLabs](https://axlabs.com) to provide me the opportunity to play with an YubiHSM2 FIPS. 🙏🥳
+While this project was pursued during my free time, I'd like to extend special thanks to [AxLabs](https://axlabs.com) and [NGD](https://neo.org) for providing me with the opportunity to experiment with the YubiHSM2 FIPS hardware. 🙏🥳